Fist of the North Star: English translations

 In 1989, Viz Communications published the first sixteen chapters of Fist of the North Star in English as an eight-issue monthly comic.
 These were later reprinted in a single graphic novel collection in 1995.
 During the same year, Viz resumed publication of the series as a monthly comic until 1997, lasting eighteen issues (adapting chapters 17–44), divided into three parts.
 This second run was subsequently republished in three additional graphic novel volumes titled Night of the Jackal, Southern Cross and Blood Brothers.
 Viz's version featured mirrored artwork with translated sound effects and other retouched details.

 In 2002, a second English adaptation was published by Gutsoon!
 Entertainment under the title of Fist of the North Star: Master Edition, which retained the original right-to-left orientation but featured digitally colored artwork.
 Each volume from the fourth one and onward featured new cover illustrations by Hara that were made specifically for the Master Edition.
 The Master Edition ceased publication only a year after its start in 2003, lasting only nine volumes due to Gutsoon!'s withdrawal from the North American market.
 These colorized editions were translated back to the Japanese market, but only four volumes were published.

 In 2020, Viz Media announced a print and digital publication of the manga in hardcover editions, adapted from the 2013 ultimate editions.
-The first volume was released on June 15, 2021.
+The first volume was released on June 15, 2021, and the eighteenth and last on September 23, 2025.